 On the basis of the above injuries resulting from the assault, a claim was made via the CICA.
 An initial settlement offer of around £17,000 was made.
 However, this was based on an estimation of ‘moderate brain damage’, and the award did not include the cost of the claimants care.
 Upon appeal, further evidence was supplied by both a neurosurgeon and neuropsychiatrist.
 The injury was then reclassified as a severe and traumatic brain injury.

 This appeal was subsequently accepted on the basis of the additional evidence.
 The cost of the claimants’ care was estimated at £2.6 million pounds.
 The maximum award payable under the CICA, £500,000 was awarded.

-I Have Been Raped, What Can I Claim Compensation For?
+I Have Been Raped, Can I Receive Rape Compensation?

 CICA defines three types of damages which can be claimed for under its scheme: injury payment lost earnings and special expenses.
 We’ll cover each of these in more detail below:

 - Injury Payment: Under other personal injury claims (not using CICA) these would be called General Damages and they cover the pain and suffering caused.
 The injury payment is the compensation for a rape victim’s mental and physical injuries.

 - Special Expenses: These cover the extra costs that you may incur following the crime against you such as the replacement of personal property that was damaged during the attack, costs of medical care, devices that aid your day to day recovery or adaptations that have to made to your house.